Granther/facetracker-pi/README.md

 ## Getting Started
 ### Prerequisites
 * Raspberry pi zero 2W (Or another single board computer, your milage may vary with others)
 * Compatible raspberry pi camera.
-The cameras can be found for cheap on Aliexpress
+As long as the camera says its compatible with the Pi Zero you should be good.
+This is the only one I have tested with [amz](https://a.co/d/4X2RNOo)
-* 8Gig+ Micro SD card
+* 4Gig+ Micro SD card
 * Way to mount this getup to your VR headset, ideally with 3D printed parts
 * Some imagination, this won't be perfect